 - You have more cash available, which can be used to furnish and cover the rental costs or for other investments

-- It’s fast – no need to search for the right property to buy and go through the closing process; with rental arbitrage, you can get your vacation rental business up and running quickly
+- Rental arbitrage is fast – no need to search for the right property to buy and go through the closing process; with it, you can get your vacation rental business up and running quickly

 - If it’s in a location you like, you can use it when it’s not rented out